The Truth About 1 John 1:9

 The constant misuse of both the Lord’s Prayer and 1 John 1:9 has contributed to many Christians not understanding that they are completely forgiven.
 Scripture must be read in context to truly understand what Jesus was teaching in His earthly ministry, especially before the New Covenant was established.

 So what is the truth about 1 John 1:9?
 In summary, 1 John 1:8, 1:9, and 1:10 are not instructions for Christians to confess every sin, but are addressed to those who are still lost—particularly those who deny the reality of sin.
-The message of 1 John is clear: those who agree with God about their lost condition and accept the truth of Jesus Christ are forgiven, cleansed, and prepared to accept the life of Jesus by faith, while those who deny their sin remain in darkness and are in desperate need of the Savior.
+The message of 1 John is clear: those who confess and agree with God about their lost condition are ready to accept the fact that “he is faithful and just to forgive us our sins and to cleanse us from all wickedness”.

 Is Once Saved Always Saved Supported in the Bible?